atreynolds36/GTNexus-Mobile/README.md

 The app now should be ready for deployment.
 Run it with an emulator or on a connected device.
 To edit the app or rebuild it, go to where your app has been built and replace the www folder with the updated www folder (www folder holds all of the source code for a web based app).
-Now, all you have to do is run -> 'cordova build' from the command prompt and the app will be rebuilt with the new changes.
+Now, all you have to do is run -> `cordova build` from the command prompt and the app will be rebuilt with the new changes.

 #### Plugins